Robert Berland

-Robert "Bobby" Berland (born November 5, 1961, in Chicago, Illinois) is an American judoka who competed in the 1984 Summer Olympics and in the 1988 Summer Olympics.
+Robert "Bobby" Berland (born November 5, 1961, in Chicago, Illinois) is an American Olympic judoka.

+Biography

+He competed in the 1984 Summer Olympics and in the 1988 Summer Olympics.

 Berland is Jewish.
-In 1984 he won the silver in the under 86 kg (Middleweight) division.
+In 1984 he won the silver in the Judo at the under 86 kg (Middleweight) division.
 He was the first American and graduate of Mather High School to receive an Olympic silver medal in judo.

-He also won a bronze medal in the 1983 World Judo Championships.
+Berland also won a bronze medal in the 1983 World Judo Championships.